What's New?

 - ... and the user's operating system is Windows 9x

-application folder after each call to the Web Update Wizard, which lets your
+application folder after each call to the Software Update Wizard, which lets your

 application more easily evaluate whether the user was connected to the internet,